syncfusion-content/java-file-format-docs/java-file-formats/word-library/mail-merge/simple-mail-merge.md

 ---
 title: Simple Mail merge | Syncfusion
 description: This section illustrates how to Mail merge - replace all merge fields in a document with data, by repeating whole document for each record in data source.
-platform: java-file-formats
+platform: document-processing
 control: Word Library
 documentation: UG
 ---

 # Perform simple Mail merge

 You can create a Word document template using Microsoft Word application or by adding merge fields in the Word document programmatically.
-For further information, click [here](https://help.syncfusion.com/java-file-formats/word-library/working-with-mail-merge#create-word-document-template).
+For further information, click [here](https://help.syncfusion.com/document-processing/word/word-library/java/working-with-mail-merge#create-word-document-template).

 ## Mail merge with string arrays